lynn-sanford/RNASeq_processing_scripts/README.txt

+These scripts were used in RNA-seq processing in Amy Palmer's lab prior to 2020

 In these scripts, anything in <brackets> should be replaced without brackets -Any paths should almost certainly be replaced - these were all for mine and will almost certainly not work with yours